chiyomi1104/Sake-Website/README.md

 ## Overview

-This website demonstrates my skill of html, css, and Bootstrap.
+This is the first website for me to build with html, css, and bootstrap.

 ## Help